SHORT STORY 11

 "Only in the head," I sneered with a scowl.

 I sat up, looking around as the cook disappeared into the kitchen.
 Pulling on my damp soaks with salty hands, I sunk my cold feet back into my boots, and then went to confirm the cook's revelation.

-It only took the whole day before the steam was replace with a slow moan, and then the boom of the engine returned to the tense suspicion of everyone.
+It only took the whole day before the steam was replaced with a slow moan, and then that grinding as the engine returned to the tense suspicion of everyone.

-I accompanied the captain to the bridge and finally asked what the fuck was going on, but he merely repeated the cook's assessment.
-He was absolutely livid when we found the last sailor passed out on the bridge floor.
-The captain took to the intercom, and soon all remaining crew arrived on the bridge.
-Unfortunately that was only Osip and the cook.
+I accompanied the captain to the bridge and finally asked what the fuck was going on.
+He merely repeated the cook's assessment, but he was absolutely livid once we found the last sailor passed out on the bridge floor.
+The captain took to the intercom, and soon all the remaining crew arrived on the bridge.
+Unfortunately, that was only Osip and the cook.
 No one else showed up.
 Shit was getting real.
 And due to the failing engine, Osip insisted that we shouldn't push the ship too hard, despite the captain's priority of returning to the mainland ASAP.
 It was the cook who then silenced the yelling men.
 I followed his outstretched arm, and we all saw a huge ship emerge from the distant fog.
 The captain immediately grabbed the radio, in both English and French, he made an emergency call, but only static replied.
 He then noticed what the rest of us already had.
 This big ship was leaning awkwardly forward.
 It was maybe twice the size of the RV Onbekend, but listing and dead in the water.
-My first assumption was that it was a cargo ship.
-There was this drawn out moment where everyone slowly looked at each other, before scanning over the distant ship again.
-The captain tried the radio again.
+My first assumption was that it was a cargo ship, and then there was this drawn out moment where everyone slowly looked at each other, before scanning the distant ship again.
+The captain tried the radio once more.
 Nothing.
 He then grabbed his binoculars, and we all waited.